HighOutputVentures/frontend-engineer-onboarding-exercises/README.md

 ## Graphql codegen

-Running **graphql-codegen** requires you to add **.env** file with `API_URL`'s value as your graphql endpoint.
+Running **graphql-codegen** requires you to add **.env** file with `NEXT_PUBLIC_API_URL`'s value as your graphql endpoint.
 After doing so, you can do `npm run codegen` which will auto generate the typescript definitions for you.

-## Environment variables

-You must provide **NEXT_PUBLIC_API_URL** environment variable that points to remote graphql server to run the application properly.
+## Setting up husky, lint-staged and commitizen

+- **husky** is already included under dev dependencies just `npm install` and `.husky` directory will be generated for you.
+- **lint-staged** has to be manually setup in order to avoid unexpected behavior when running the script (see `.husky/pre-commit`)

+We use **commitizen** to organize commits and standardize it's structure, this approach is intended as we have a goal to automate changelogs in the future.
+Instead of using the typical `git commit` you will have to use `npm run cz`.

 ## We use this tools